Aimurat1/nfactorial_tengrinews_demo/readme.md

 ## Installation

 You need to install docker and docker-compose to your local machine!
+Local version use PostgreSQL database from demo website for synchronization of data.

 For initial installation: